Privacy & Disclosures

 Organization/business or fiduciary accounts For a sole proprietorship, organization/business or fiduciary account, you agree that any resolutions, certifications or filings required to open and maintain your account with us will be supplied upon request.
 You also agree to notify us in writing of any changes to ownership or designated signers.
 On a sole proprietorship or fiduciary account, you agree that, upon death, funds in the account will be dispersed in accordance with Wisconsin state law.
 We may act on the instructions of any authorized signer until you notify us in writing of a change in authorized signers.
 You agree that you are responsible for any transactions completed by an authorized signer.
 We may charge against the account any item authorized, signed, drawn, accepted or endorsed by an authorized signer of the account.

-POD/Trust account designations A Payable on Death (POD) account or trust account designation is an instruction to us that an individual or joint account so designated is payable to the owner(s) during their lifetimes and, when the last account owner dies, is payable to all surviving POD or trust beneficiaries/payees.
-Upon the death of the last account owner, if there is more than one (1) surviving beneficiary/payee, the account is owned jointly by such beneficiaries/payees without rights of survivorship.
+POD/Trust account designations A Payable on Death (POD) account or trust account designation is an instruction to us that an individual or joint account so designated is payable to the owner(s) during their lifetimes and, when the last account owner dies, is payable to all surviving POD or trust beneficiaries/payees in accordance with applicable law.
+Upon the death of the last account owner, to the extent permitted by law, if there is more than one (1) surviving beneficiary/payee, the account is owned jointly by such beneficiaries/payees without rights of survivorship.
 Any POD or trust beneficiary/payee designation shall not apply to Individual Retirement Accounts (IRAs).
 We are not obligated to notify any beneficiary/payee of the existence of any account nor the vesting of the beneficiary/payee’s interest in any account, except as otherwise provided by law.

 Death of account owner We may continue to honor all transfer orders, withdrawals, deposits, and other transactions on an account until we know of a member’s death.
 Once we know of a member’s death, we may pay checks or drafts or honor other payments or transfer orders authorized by the deceased member for a period of ten (10) days after that date unless we receive instructions from any person claiming an interest in the account to stop payment on the checks, drafts, or other items.
 We may require anyone claiming a deceased owner’s account funds to indemnify us for any losses resulting from our honoring that claim.
 This agreement will be binding upon any heirs or legal representatives of any account owner.